ocifferdave/Ares-Dice-Game-Development/README.md

 # Ares-Dice-Game-Development
-Collab w/Cards N Boards on the development of Ares dice game.
+Collab with Cards N Boards on the development of A. game.

 Test text! ☻☺♥